g0xA52A2A/puppet_cron/README.md

 cron jobs.
 In this class this is set to ensure the jobs is enabled and that root is the user to execute the jobs.

-### hourly, daily, weekly and monthly classes
+### interval class

-These are similar to the crontab class but differ in that it is taking the puppet file type for the `$jobs`.
+These are similar to the crontab class but differ in `$jobs` should only provide the contents of the job and the interval at which to run.
-To provide a consistent interface you simply need to specify the name of the job and the command to execute.
-This will likely be the same as jobs passed to the crontab class.
-See examples below.

 Note: Creating jobs via parameters for these classes requires `parser = future`.

-These classes also support pulling files from the files directory of the module itself on the puppet master.
+This class also supports pulling files from the files directory of the module itself on the puppet master.
 For example placing a file in `files/hourly` would result in the client picking up that file in `/etc/cron.hourly/`.